alchemyplatform/alchemy-web3/README.md

 - **Easy access to Alchemy's higher level API.** The client exposes methods to call Alchemy's exclusive features.

-- **Automatically retries on rate limited requests.** If Alchemy returns a 429 (rate limited) response, automatically retry after a short delay.
+- **Automatically retries on rate limited requests.** If Alchemy returns a 429 response (rate limited), automatically retry after a short delay.
 This behavior is configurable.

 - **Robust WebSocket subscriptions** which don't miss events if the WebSocket